odygrd/quill/docs/overview.rst

 --------------------------------

 A queue and an internal buffer will be allocated on the first log message of each thread.
-If the latency of the first log message is important it is recommended to call :cpp:func:`quill::preallocate`
+If the latency of the first log message is important it is recommended to call :cpp:func:`quill::FrontendImpl::preallocate`

-.. doxygenfunction:: preallocate()

 Configuration
 -------------